Department of Anthropology Research Student Handbook

 The transfer to PhD (or ‘upgrade’) involves submitting a 20,000 word Research Report and Fieldwork Proposal.
-The deadline for submission is 4:00pm on Friday of Week 4, Term 3, although students are encouraged to submit before this date.
+The deadline for submission is 4:00pm on Friday, 12 May 2017, although students are encouraged to submit before this date.
 Oral examinations take place before the end of Term 3.
 Late submissions of Research Report and Fieldwork Proposal are only accepted in exceptional circumstances and with the prior agreement of the Research Tutor.
 A late submission may delay transfer to PhD status and departure for fieldwork.
 No student is granted permission to leave for fieldwork until they have been successfully examined and upgraded.

 The general guidelines for producing the MPhil upgrade document in Anthropology are: